 Trip to Eastern Sudetes, proving that the hard way is often the right way.

-Even before I left Bratislava, improvisation was needed: the rental where I booked a car told me that they don't have any.
-I had to go to a different branch where I got something smaller but still sufficient to carry me and my bike to the meeting point, a ~ four-hour drive north:
+Improvisation was needed even before I left Bratislava: the rental branch where I booked a car told me that they didn't have one ready.
+I had to go to a different company, where I got something smaller but still sufficient to carry me and my bike to the meeting point, a ~ four-hour drive north:

 I got a reminder of how nice it can feel to drive.